christianalfoni/formsy-react/README.md

 <MyInputComponent name="email" validations="isEmail" validationError="This is not an email" required/>
 ```

 A property that tells the form that the form input component value is required.
-By default it uses `isEmptyString`, but you can define your own definition of what defined a required state.
+By default it uses `isDefaultRequiredValue`, but you can define your own definition of what defined a required state.

 ```html
 <MyInputComponent name="email" required="isFalse"/>